Climate Science Glossary

 So all models are first tested in a process called Hindcasting.
 The models used to predict future global warming can accurately map past climate changes.
 If they get the past right, there is no reason to think their predictions would be wrong.
 Testing models against the existing instrumental record suggested CO2 must cause global warming, because the models could not simulate what had already happened unless the extra CO2 was added to the model.
 All other known forcings are adequate in explaining temperature variations prior to the rise in temperature over the last thirty years, while none of them are capable of explaining the rise in the past thirty years.
 CO2 does explain that rise, and explains it completely without any need for additional, as yet unknown forcings.

-Where models have been running for sufficient time, they have also been proved to make accurate predictions.
+Where models have been running for sufficient time, they have also been shown to make accurate predictions.
 For example, the eruption of Mt.
 Pinatubo allowed modellers to test the accuracy of models by feeding in the data about the eruption.
 The models successfully predicted the climatic response after the eruption.
 Models also correctly predicted other effects subsequently confirmed by observation, including greater warming in the Arctic and over land, greater warming at night, and stratospheric cooling.

-Observed sea level rise since 1970 from tide gauge data (red) and satellite measurements (blue) compared to model projections for 1990-2010 from the IPCC Third Assessment Report (grey band).
+Fig. 1: Observed sea level rise since 1970 from tide gauge data (red) and satellite measurements (blue) compared to model projections for 1990-2010 from the IPCC Third Assessment Report (grey band).
 (Source: The Copenhagen Diagnosis, 2009)

 Here, the models have understated the problem.
 In reality, observed sea level is tracking at the upper range of the model projections.
 There are other examples of models being too conservative, rather than alarmist as some portray them.
 All models have limits - uncertainties - for they are modelling complex systems.
 However, all models improve over time, and with increasing sources of real-world information such as satellites, the output of climate models can be constantly refined to increase their power and usefulness.